wavemaker/docs/learn/how-tos/implement-openid-okta-provider.md

 id: "implement-openid-okta-provider"
 sidebar_label: "Open ID using Okta provider"
 ---
-In this document we discuss the steps to implement Okta as Open ID provider.
+In this document, we discuss the steps to implement Okta as Open ID provider.

 ---

-## Okta as OpenID provider
+## Okta as Open ID provider

 1. Select **Custom** as Open ID provider from the drop-down menu and enter **Okta** as **Provider ID**.
 [![](/learn/assets/wm_openid_ok1.png)](/learn/assets/wm_openid_ok1.png)

+You have selected Okta as Open ID provider in Wavemaker.

 2. Go to [Okta Preview](https://developer.okta.com/login/) and set up user account.
-This is to create an OAuth application to fetch the **Client ID** and **Client secret**.
+This is to create an OAuth application to fetch the **Client ID** and **Client Secret**.

 3. Go to **Dashboard**.